 Here are the bottom 10 areas in the list:

-Where will you next purchase a buy-to-let property?
+Where are you looking to buy property in 2022?
 Let us know in the comments below.

 We create this content for general information purposes and it should not be taken as advice.
 Always take professional advice.
 Read our full disclaimer